TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Introduction

 Finally, for RQ3, we converted the span annotations into \textbf{TALES-QA}, a set of standalone questions designed to test whether models simply lacked the knowledge that could have prevented the misrepresentations (\S\ref{sec:benchmark}).
-Surprisingly, despite prevalent misrepresentations in generated stories, the average accuracy across models on these questions was \internalchanges{$76.9$\% in English and $59.8$\% in Indic languages.} \internalchanges{This finding suggests that most cultural misrepresentations cannot be explained merely by a lack of cultural knowledge; rather, such errors likely arise from the models’ inability to faithfully apply their stored cultural knowledge when producing open-ended, context-rich narratives.}
+Surprisingly, despite prevalent misrepresentations in generated stories, the average accuracy across models on these questions was $76.9$\% in English and $59.8$\% in Indic languages.
+This suggests that most cultural misrepresentations cannot be explained merely by a lack of cultural knowledge; rather, such errors likely arise from the models’ inability to faithfully apply stored cultural knowledge when producing open-ended, context-rich narratives.

-Overall, our work contributes to understanding cultural misrepresentations perpetuated by AI systems.
+Overall,our work contributes to understanding cultural misrepresentations perpetuated by AI systems.
 Our evaluation is rooted in the rich perspectives of community members in both developing a taxonomy of cultural misrepresentations and conducting large-scale human evaluation of LLM-generated stories.
 Our findings underscore a gap in the competence of models in representing Indian cultures, especially in Indic languages and peri-urban regions.
 Moreover, we show that this is not due to a lack of knowledge pertaining to these identities.
 A broad overview of our methodology and analysis pipeline is shown in Figure \ref{fig:teaser}.
-The data\footnote{\url{https://huggingface.co/datasets/Kirtibg/TALES-QA}} and code\footnote{\url{https://github.com/FLAIR-IISc/TALES}} is available publicly to support future research in this area.
+All the artifacts of the research, including the data and code, will be released publicly upon acceptance for utilization by future research.